rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 <img width="330" alt="Peak" src="https://github.com/user-attachments/assets/382943b1-8c91-4593-ae0b-edaa29daaed9" />

-The quadratic regression model explains 65.1% of the variation in daily trip counts (R² = 0.651), whic is an improvement compared the baseline linear regression (R² = 0.581).
-Among the squared weather variables, temperature, precipitation, and cloud cover are statistically significant at the 1% level (p < 0.01), while windspeed is not significant.
+The quadratic regression model explains 65.1% of the variation in daily trip counts (R² = 0.651; adjusted R² = 0.648), improving upon the baseline linear regression model (R² = 0.581).
+The linear and squared terms for temperature, precipitation, and cloud cover are statistically significant at the 1% level (p < 0.01), while the wind-speed terms are not significant.

-Ridership increases with temperature up to a maximum of 25.677°C and decreases beyond this point, indicating that extreme heat likely reduces trips.
-Precipitation reduces ridership as rainfall rises.
-At approximately 37.656 mm, ridership reaches a minimum and rises slightly beyond this level, possibly reflecting the few riders who travel despite heavy rain.
-Cloud cover slightly increases ridership up to a peak at 34.445%, after that, ridership declines.
-The overall effect of cloud cover on trips remains minimal.
+Predicted ridership increases with temperature until reaching a maximum at approximately 25.7°C, after which it declines.
+Ridership decreases as precipitation increases until reaching a predicted minimum at approximately 37.7 mm; the slight increase beyond this point should be interpreted cautiously.
+Cloud cover is associated with a small increase in predicted ridership until approximately 34.4%, followed by a decline.

-Weekend remains a strong positive factor in this model, with approximately 840 more trips compared to weekdays.
+Weekend days are associated with approximately 896 additional daily trips compared with weekdays, holding the weather variables constant.

-  - ***Interaction***
+  - ***Interaction Model***

 <img width="350" alt="interaction" src="https://github.com/user-attachments/assets/5cb5bbdd-d875-4479-83ef-40b16bd2e978" />